-You already know that complex social, environmental, and economic factors shape the world’s current food systems—for better and for worse.
+You already know that complex social, environmental, and economic factors shape the world’s current food and food systems—for better and for worse.
 The challenges around creating better food systems that support personal and planetary health, equity and diversity, and more require a new approach to problem solving, and you want to be part of the solution.
 But how?
-With our online Master of Professional Studies in Sustainable Food Systems you’ll be equipped with the tools, advanced level of knowledge, and qualifications to transform our food systems at the local, regional, and global levels.
+With our online master’s in sustainable food systems you’ll be equipped with the tools, advanced level of knowledge, and qualifications to transform our food systems at the local, regional, and global levels.
 Step up and lead—it’s more important than ever.

 Curious to know more?
 View the most Frequently Asked Questions about this exciting program.